ImHasuy/CryptoTrader/README.md

 # Notes 📚

-On the first launch, the application automatically fills the database with sample data.
+* On the first launch, the application automatically fills the database with sample data.
+* Some endpoints require admin privileges, so I recommend using a User with Admin privileges.
-Among the users, the one with the email address bob@samplemail.com has Admin privileges, while all other users have only User privileges.
+* Among the sample users, the one with the email address bob@samplemail.com has Admin privileges, while all other users have only User privileges.
-The password for all users is **Almafa123**. <br>
+* The password for all users is **Almafa123**. <br>
-Every 60 seconds, the application automatically fetches the latest crypto exchange rates via an API.
+* Every 60 seconds, the application automatically fetches the latest crypto exchange rates via an API.